 As the chain brake is still activated the engine must return to idling speed as soon as possible by disengaging the throttle latch in order to avoid unnecessery wear on the clutch assembly.

-Pull the front hand guard towards the front handle.
-The chain brake is now disengaged.
-Your saw is ready for use.
+Note!
+Reset the chain brake by pulling the front hand guard back (marked "PULL BACK TO RESET") towards the front handle.
+The chain saw is now ready for use.